Onur Avatar

 Cumulative Distribution Function

-A Cumulative Distribution Function gives the probability that a random variable $X$ takes on a value less than or equal to a specific value $x$.
+Represents the probability that a random variable $X$ takes on a value less than or equal to a specific value $x$.

 $$ F(x) = P(X \leq x) $$